eProsima/Fast-DDS-docs/docs/fastdds/property_policies/security.rst

 Authentication handshake settings
 *********************************

-The authentication phase starts with the participant sending an authentication handshake request.
+The authentication phase starts when discovery information is received from the remote |DomainParticipants|.
+At this moment, the participant sends a handshake request until a handshake response is received from the remote participant.
+Some parameters are involved in the behavior of this exchange:

 * ``max_handshake_requests`` controls the maximum number of handshake requests to be sent.

-* ``initial_handshake_resend_period`` represents the initial wait time (in milliseconds) for the first handshake request.
+* ``initial_handshake_resend_period`` represents the initial waiting time (in milliseconds) for the first handshake request that has to be resent.

 * ``handshake_resend_period_gain`` is the gain against which the period is multiplied between two handshake requests.

+Hence, the period of time to wait for sending a new handshake request is computed at each iteration as the period between the last two handshake requests multiplied by the gain (so that the period increases).

 The following table lists the
 settings to configure the authentication handshake behavior within